Day 1 |

 |

-After riding along the coastline we reach Vrsar, romantic fishing town situated on a hill where the famous Casanova came back even two times.
+After cycling along the coastline you reach Vrsar, a romantic fishing town located on a hill.

-Our bike ride we continue through the magical forest Kontija with a panoramic view of the beautiful landscape of the Lim bay to ruins of the medieval town Dvigrad.
+The bike ride continues through the magical forest of Kontija with a panoramic view of the beautiful landscape from the Lim bay to the ruins of the medieval town Dvigrad.

-Passing Kanfanar and the hill Maklavun, an astral-archaeological site – tumulus from the Bronze Age we will finish
+Passing Kanfanar and the hill of Maklavun (an astral-archaeological site, a tumulus from the Bronze Age) the finish of the day is in Rovinj.

-Called also little Venice, Rovinj is a typical Mediterranean seaside resort which will seduce you with its extraordinary beauty.
-In the dense tissue of the old city centre there are numerous magnificent palaces from different historical periods and today most of them host a gallery or an art studio.
+The town is nicknamed little Venice and a typical Mediterranean seaside resort which will seduce you with its extraordinary beauty.
+In the dense tissue of the old city centre there are numerous magnificent palaces from different historical periods.
+Today most of them host a gallery or an art studio.

-If you follow numerous chimneys of Rovinj and narrow meandering streets you will come in front of the baroque church of St Eufemia, the greatest monument in the city from which you can admire a magnificent view of the Mediterranean almost in your hand palm.
+If you wander through the narrow meandering streets you will suddenly arrive in front of the baroque church of St Eufemia, the greatest monument in the city, from which you can admire a magnificent view of the Mediterranean sea.

 |